psx-spx/psx-spx.github.io/docs/cpuspecifications.md

   div     -80000000h..-1  0   -->  Rs            +1
   div     -80000000h      -1  -->  0             -80000000h
 ```
-For udiv, the result is more or less correct (as close to infinite as
+For divu, the result is more or less correct (as close to infinite as
 possible).
-For sdiv, the results are total garbage (about farthest away from
+For div, the results are total garbage (about furthest away from
 the desired result as possible).<br/>
 Note: After accessing the lo/hi registers, there seems to be a strange rule
 that one should not touch the lo/hi registers in the next 2 cycles or so... not